-I am the principal investigator for a research laboratory that examines the role of the tumor blood vessels and cancer stem cells in controlling the growth, metastasis, and treatment response of sarcomas and gastric cancers.
+I am the principal investigator for a research laboratory that examines the role of tumor blood vessels and cancer stem cells in controlling the growth, spread, and treatment response of sarcomas and gastric cancers.
 My laboratory is currently funded by an R01 grant from the National Cancer Institute as well as other foundation and society grants.
 We previously completed a clinical trial examining the role of bevacizumab (Avastin®), a drug that inhibits vascular endothelial growth factor A (VEGF-A), and radiation in the pre-operative treatment of resectable sarcomas.
 Bevacizumab markedly improved the tumor-killing effects of radiation, and this trial served as the basis for an ongoing multi-institutional trial of VEGF-A inhibition and radiation run by the Children’s Oncology Group and the Radiation Therapy Oncology Group.
 More recently, we have found that inhibiting cancer stem cells improves the effectiveness of standard chemotherapies, and we are currently developing clinical trials in this area for sarcomas and gastric cancer.

-- Clinical Expertise: Sarcomas and other Soft Tissue Tumors; Gastric (Stomach) Hepatopancreaticobiliary Tumors; Colorectal Cancer; Small Bowel Tumors; Neuroendocrine Tumors; Lymphoma and Spleen Tumors; Adrenal Tumors
+- Clinical Expertise: Sarcomas and other Soft Tissue Tumors; Gastric (Stomach) Hepatopancreaticobiliary Tumors; Small Bowel Tumors; Neuroendocrine Tumors; Lymphoma and Spleen Tumors; Adrenal Tumors; Melanoma

 - Languages Spoken: English